CoderDojo-Content/Beginner-Unity/en/Camera tracking.md

     }
   ```

-5. Finally, ensure that the game keeps that distance the same in every frame of the game by adding a line to the `Update` function like so:
+5. Next, ensure that the game keeps that distance the same in every frame of the game by adding a line to the `Update` function like so:

   ```cs
     void Update () {
       tf.position = playerTransform.position + distanceBetweenPlayerAndCam;
     }
   ```
+6. You need to attach the script to the camera now, so go back to Unity and select the "Main Camera" in the **Hierarchy**.
+Then drag the script from the **Project** space onto the "Main Camera".

+7. Find the "Camera Mover (Script)" in the **Inspector** and drag the "Main Camera" from the **Hierarchy** onto the "Tf" field.
+Then drag "MazeRoboBody" from the **Hierarchy** onto the "Player Transform" field.

-  Now run the game and watch the camera follow you around!
+8. Now run the game and watch the camera follow you around!